TIMOTHYKTECH/ReynoldsIgniteScrapper/README.md

 # ReynoldsIgniteScrapper
-Python Program to login to reynolds, run reports and export them without human interation
+Python Program to login to reynolds, run reports and export them without human interaction